rf20008/TheDiscordMathBotRepo/TERMS_AND_CONDITIONS.md

 * "you" refers to any user of this bot, or any entity that accesses any part of The Discord Math Problem Bot in such a way that these Terms apply, or both. <br>
 * "NSFW" stands for *N*ot *S*afe *F*or *W*ork.
 * "NSFL" stands for *N*ot *S*afe *F*or *L*ife.
+* "personal private information" refers to information about a permission that is private, such as, but NOT LIMITED TO, home and email addresses, age, grade, card numbers, financial things, government issued ID numbers (and ID numbers in general), dates of birth, and phone numbers.
+* "Full informed voluntary consent" refers to consent that has been obtained voluntarily, that is without any coercion or any other kind of forcing, that is informed, that is, the entity you are seeking consent knows all the information, including the potential consequences, risks, rewards, and other things, and that is full (nothing has been left out).
+* "Doxxing" refers to the act of spreading personal private information about someone without their full informed voluntary consent.
 ## 2: Rules/things I have the right to do.

 Trusted users (including me) reserve the right to deny-list users from the official instance of the bot for many reasons, including:
 <ul>
-<li> Sending NSFW/NSFL content through problems </li>
+<li> Sending NSFW/NSFL content through problems (or through any other kind of communication channel on my bot) </li>
 <li> Submitting copyrighted problems that are reported (or that they find)</li>
 <li> Spamming the bot.
 The bot might ban you for spamming.</li>
 <li> Disrespecting/targeting/etc... people through problems.</li>
 <li> Exploiting bugs instead of reporting them. </li>
 <li> Using my bot to violate Discord's Terms of Service directly, or causing my bot to violate Discord's Terms of Service in such a way that is your fault</li></ul>
+<li> Doxxing people through any kind of communication channel through my bot </li>
 <!---Note that the space prevents errors--->
 Trusted users retain the right to use their own discretion about whether to ban a person.
 Moreover, trusted users are not contractually required by these Terms to deny-list users who break either these Terms or Discord's Terms.